Keane's 'brave' comments 'a nice thing' - Sykes

 "I put it down to myself.
 If I am playing well with my club then I am always in the picture here at international level.

 "I knew I was good enough to play but I don't mind putting that pressure on myself.
-If I don't put the performances in a club level then I have no right to be here.
+If I don't put the performances in at club level then I have no right to be here.

 "I feel I deserve my place here.
 No one deserves to be here just because they declared for Ireland."